devops-surya/devops-training/June-2023/Git/Git.md

 * * *
 <br/>

-# Revert the changes from staggingarea , Workingtree & delete in  Workingtree
+# Revert the changes from Staggingarea to Workingtree & delete in  Workingtree
 ## SCENARIO : Get back the changes from staggingarea to Workingtree & remove the changes from Workingtree also

 ![preview](../images/git12.png)